oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 ```

 **Important:** For the Lint plugin to find the configuration:
-1. Place `.swiftformat` in the project root (same level as `.xcodeproj`)
+1. Place `.swiftformat` in your source folder (same folder as your `.swift` files)
 2. Add it to your Xcode project in the file navigator (so Xcode tracks it)
 3. The SDK will automatically discover it during the build process

 ## Configuration

-Create a `.swiftformat` configuration file in your project root.
+Create a `.swiftformat` configuration file in your source folder.
 See [swift-format documentation](https://github.com/apple/swift-format) for full options.

 Example: